SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 In order to retrieve a current configuration snapshot from a device follow these steps:

 1. Navigate to the device and open the Configuration tab.
-2. In the Configuration Snapshot section click **Get new snapshot from device** at the top-right.
+2. Under Configuration Snapshot, click **Get new snapshot from device** at the top-right.

 The retrieved snapshot can be found in the Configuration Repository in the Management menu of the navigator.